-There are lots of reasons why women get breast implant revision surgeries.
-The most obvious one being to correct a complication.
+There are lots of reasons why women get breast implant revisions.
+The most obvious one being to correct a breast implant complication.

-But what if you don't like your new breasts... the size, shape, position.... something which would not be considered a complication?
+But what if you don't like your new breast implants... the size, shape, position.... something which would not be considered a complication?

 You may have gotten off to what I call a "false start" with your new girls, but don't worry- you can get back on track!

 You don't go from old boobs to new *amazing* boobs in the blink of an eye.
-Your new breasts will take time to evolve.
+Your new breasts will take time to evolve after your breast augmentation.